 - Digitization.
 Many of our digital collections are digitized in house.
 We provide advanced training to faculty and students working on digital projects, and some production services, including documentation of 2D and 3D art work, for faculty research and publications.

 Lisa works to connect the Hamilton Community with the digital collections and digital resources needed for them to succeed in their academic pursuits.
-She works with Shay to provide direction for LITS’s digital collections from start to finish, including managing the workflow of materials, setting the metadata schema, and prioritizing the collections for digitization and mounting to the repository.
-Lisa also works to provide campus metadata support, teaching class sessions on metadata as requested, supporting initiatives on campus that have a metadata component, and fulfilling individual faculty and student metadata needs as they arise.
-She is on the Academic Digital Initiatives working group where she helps to assess ways to support requests for projects that are focused on the intersection of technology, teaching, and research as part of the Digital Hamilton strategic goal.
+She partners with Shay to provide direction for LITS’s digital collections from start to finish, including managing the workflow of materials, setting the metadata schema, and prioritizing the collections for digitization and mounting to the repository.
+Lisa also provides campus metadata support, teaching class sessions on metadata as requested, supporting initiatives on campus that have a metadata component, and fulfilling individual faculty and student metadata needs as they arise.
 Lisa came to Hamilton College in 2010, previously working at the University of Pittsburgh.
 When she's not at work, Lisa enjoys spending time with her husband and three children, playing piano and viola, and experimenting with new recipes.

 Jean oversees the processes of purchasing and providing access to physical and electronic resources for the library collections, including the Main Library, the Music Library, and Special Collections and Archives.
 The people involved in this work place orders, receive, create and maintain catalog records, and provide barcodes and call numbers, for books, DVDs, CDs, scores, journals, and miscellaneous other material requested by the faculty and librarians.
 They also manage licenses and catalog records for packages of ebooks and ejournals purchased or leased by the library.
 Jean has been working in academic libraries since 1984, first at Washington State University, then Mohawk Valley Community College, ending up at Hamilton College in 1995.